Bart Allen: Infinite Crisis

-During the Infinite Crisis, Superboy-Prime attacked Conner Kent (Superboy) and injured or killed several Teen Titans, thus prompting Bart to stop his rampage.
-He accomplished this by running him at top speed into the Speed Force with the help of veteran speedsters Wally West and Jay Garrick.
-The feat took its toll on Garrick, who reached his limit before entering the Speed Force, and West, who turned into energy and vanished, leaving Bart alone in the fight against a vastly more powerful Superboy-Prime.
-Luckily for the young speedster, Barry Allen, Johnny Quick, and Max Mercury, all of whom had been previously absorbed into the Speed Force, appeared and aided him.
+During Infinite Crisis, Superboy-Prime attacks Conner Kent (Superboy) and the Teen Titans, thus prompting Bart to stop his rampage.
+He accomplished this by running him at top speed into the Speed Force with the help of Wally West and Jay Garrick.
+Wally and Jay disappear into the Speed Force, leaving Bart alone in the fight against Superboy-Prime.
+Barry Allen, Johnny Quick, and Max Mercury, all of whom had been previously absorbed into the Speed Force, appear and aid him.

-After Superboy-Prime managed to escape from his prison, Bart follows him, spending four years in an alternate reality's Keystone City.
-Returning to his universe with Superboy-Prime, temporarily without his memories of what happened during the crisis and wearing his grandfather's costume, an aged Bart reappeared in Tokyo just in time to fight alongside Superman and many other heroes in the Battle of Metropolis.
-Getting his memories back, he unleashes his anger against Superboy-Prime for killing Conner Kent and so forcing the villain to retreat from battle.
-When the battle is over, Bart explains to Jay where he had been, and claimed he had used up the last of his speed, leaving him powerless.
+After Superboy-Prime escapes prison, Bart follows him, spending four years in an alternate reality Keystone City.
+Bart returns to his own universe, having sustained amnesia, and participates in the Battle of Metropolis.
+After regaining his memories, Bart attacks Superboy-Prime, who killed Conner Kent in battle.
+When the battle is over, Bart explains to Jay where he had been, and claimed he used up the last of his speed, leaving him powerless.